isaacnmm/pestpolicy-hugo2XX/content/posts/best-paint-sprayer-for-interior-walls/index.md

 But [interior paint](https://www.bls.gov/ooh/production/painting-and-coating-workers.htm)[sprayers](https://pestpolicy.com/best-paint-sprayer-for-ceiling/) will help you cover difficult places and a more extensive area quickly with a smooth and excellent finish.
 For starters, a single [sprayer](https://pestpolicy.com/best-paint-sprayer-for-doors/)pass will be equal to 2-3 roller passes - and hence allowing you to save roughly 10 to 25 seconds for every pass, you use an interior paint sprayer.

-##  7 Best Paint Sprayer for Interior Walls 2025
+##  7 Best Paint Sprayer for Interior Walls in 2026

 You can either use the High Volume Low-Pressure paint guns (HVLP) or the airless paint sprayers to paint the interior walls.
 Further, sprayers are more durable than rollers and brushes.